God answers our prayers, and can heal our sicknesses and do miracles,

 Later after the visitors had left, Abraham and Sarah realised that their

 A year later Sarah did have a son.
 She and Abraham named him Isaac,

 which means "He laughs".
 They were very excited, but remembered to

 thank God for Isaac.
 His name must have often reminded them of how

 Sarah had laughed, but that the Lord always keeps His promises!

-and loves each one of us very dearly.
+loves every one of us very dearly.

-for answering my prayer, because nothing is too hard for You!"
+my prayer, because nothing is too hard for You!"